 Important information regarding your address

 Election materials (including your ballot and sample ballot booklet) cannot be forwarded to an address that is different from the one you listed on your FPCA.
-By promptly submitting a new FPCA to your county elections official when you change your mailing address, you will ensure that you receive your ballot in a timely manner.
+By promptly reregistering, or submitting a new FPCA to your county elections official when you change your mailing address, you will ensure that you receive your ballot in a timely manner.

 Toll Free Faxing Information